Top 10 Tips on How to keep an old dog warm in the winter

 Layer them up with doggy clothes:

-Dogs can benefit from wearing extra layers during the cold season like humans.
+Like humans, dogs can benefit from wearing extra layers during the cold season.
 Opt for doggy sweaters or jackets to provide warmth during walks or outdoor bathroom breaks.
 Please ensure the clothes are the right size and don’t restrict their movement or breathing.

 Maintain a warm indoor temperature:

 Keep your home comfortably warm during the winter months.
-This helps your old dog stay warm and prevents them from feeling cold inside.
+This will help your old dog stay warm and prevent them from feeling cold inside.
 Adjust your thermostat and make sure your house is at least 18 degrees.

 Protect against drafts: